masonmedia/pact_demo/README.md

 This is the repo for a design assignment for PACT by Andrew Mason.

----

 ### Notes:

 #### Framework and build tools

 The project is built with Vue.js, scss, and Bootstrap 5 for UI framework.
-I initially intended on using a boilerplate I built with BootstrapVue, but wanted to experiment with the most current version of Bootstrap.

 For styling and layout I use Bootstrap's Atomic, utility class approach.

 #### Carousel